-For graduate students a normal graduate course load (for fall and spring semesters and eight-week summer sessions) is 9-12 graduate semester hours.
-Nine graduate hours must be taken to be considered a full-time student for financial aid and other purposes, including veteran benefits.
+For graduate students a normal graduate course load (for fall and spring semesters) is 9-12 graduate semester hours.
+Nine graduate hours must be taken to be considered a fulltime student for financial aid and other purposes, including veteran benefits.
 Six graduate hours must be taken to be considered half-time.